 Starting it all, Field, Leiter, and Co., the predecessor of the legendary Marshall Field’s, moved into its “marble palace” store at State and Washington in 1868.
 In the century and a half since then, scores of grand department stores and retailers have occupied huge chunks of real estate along the mile of State Street within the Loop.
-You can learn more about the holiday traditions at Field’s on our annual Holiday Tour of Drinks, Daleys and Dead Guys.
+You can learn more about the holiday traditions at Field’s on a virtual tour with us.

 Back in the day, department stories really had “bargain basements” and holiday windows didn’t appear until the day after Thanksgiving (long before it was called Black Friday).
 In honor of those shoppers’ paradises of the past, let’s take a look at the departed department stores of State Street.

 We research stories from Chicago history, architecture and culture like this while developing our live virtual tours, in-person private tours, and custom content for corporate events.
 You can join us to experience Chicago’s stories in-person or online.
 We can also create custom tours and original content about this Chicago topic and countless others.

 I’ll start with one of the most recent departures.
 Carson, Pirie, Scott, and Co.
 (Carson’s for short) was a retail mainstay at State and Madison from 1881 to 2007.
 For most of that time it occupied the eponymous building designed by Louis Sullivan in 1899.
 We have the pleasure of visiting the store during many of our Downtown Bucket List private tours.